I3A-NavSys/navsim/doc/install.md

-   - Set variable **UTRAFMAN_DIR** with the folder path where your simulation installation resides.
+   - Set variable **NAVSIM_DIR** with the folder path where your simulation installation resides.

-     >Default value will be `/opt/ros/noetic/share/utrafman_sim/src/`.
-Change this variable if U-TRAFMAN installation is in another directory or when using a different OS.